mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 ### End-to-end confidentiality

-Many signalling channels rely on 3rd party services and very few offer full end-to-end confidentiality between the client and the signalling server.
+Many signalling channels rely on 3rd party services and do not offer full end-to-end confidentiality between the client and the signalling server.
 For example, in domain fronting, the client encrypts an HTTP request for the cloud provider or edge service, and the request is then re-encrypted by that provider for the signalling server.

 This has been discussed in:
 - https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/work_items/22945+